LyuboPetkov/Travel-Tracker/README.md

 # Travel Tracker

 Travel Tracker is an application that lets users fill-in the countires that they have visited.
-Users can add new people and see each person's visited countires.
+Users can add new people and see each person's visited countries.

 ## Features

-- **Itinerary Management**: Create, edit, and delete travel destinations.
+- **Itinerary Management**: Fill each person's visited countries.
+Add new people and update the visited countries.
 - **Responsive Design**: Fill your and your frineds destinations and comapre them.
 Each user's destinations are filled with different color for easier comparison.

 ## Technologies Used